tgkz/Showstats/README.md

 # Showstats
 Showstats is the set of scripts to see statistics of the specified Git Repository
-You will be able to see -
+You will be able to see How many of -
-- How many of contributors in the specifc version
+- Contributors in the specifc version
-- How many commits were merged
+- Commits were merged
-- How many number of commits from email domains, that means how many companies were participated
+- Number of commits from each companies

-All those informations will be shown in the each indiviual release.
+All those informations will be shown in the each release.

-Note: Release recognized as release-tag in git repository
+Note: "Release" recognized as release-tag in git repository

 ## Geting Started